tamalCodes/Literally-Learning/React/Misc.md

 ```

 As you can see, the hooks approach eliminates the need for a separate HOC and provides a more straightforward way to manage state and side effects directly within the functional component.
 This simplification and encapsulation of logic make hooks a powerful replacement for HOCs in many cases.

+# Define pure and impure components

+<h4>Pure Components</h4>
+Pure components are components that always produce the same output for the same input props.
+They do not rely on or modify any external state and have no side effects.
+Pure components are easier to reason about and can lead to performance optimizations since they avoid unnecessary re-renders.

+<h4>Impure Components</h4>
+Impure components are components that may have side effects, such as modifying external state, interacting with the DOM directly, or making API calls.
+Their output may not solely depend on the input props, making them harder to predict and potentially leading to unexpected behavior and performance issues.

 # What is a render prop in react ?